bioinfo-pf-curie/mpiSORT/README.md

 Here are the parameters for the reading and Lustre buffering part.

 2) for the writing part

 Parameter for the writing part are located in the write2.c file from the line 2333 to 2340.
-Writing are don with collective operation so you have to tell how many buffer nodes you have.
+Writing are done with collective operation so you have to tell how many buffer nodes you have.
-After writing tell the programm to come back to parameter reading in the write2.c file from the line 2367 to 2373.
+After writing tell the programm to come back to parameters reading in the write2.c file from the line 2367 to 2373.

 3) If you are familiar with MPI IO operation you can also test different commands collective, double buffered, data sieving.

 In write2.c: line 2362 and 629.

 Cache size:
 -----------

 The cache size is critical for the reading.
+The cache keep the data of individual jobs in RAM.
 The cache depends on the number of OSTs and the memory available.
 Form our experiments on Lustre with 64 to 128 OSTs the cache is 2GB with 16 OSTs the cache is 1GB.
 The cache can be set with Lustre command ask your IT how to do this... or test by yourself.

 Job rank:
 ---------